Artoria2e5/text-plistlib/README.md

 text-plistlib
 =============

-A library that parses text plists from OpenStep and GNUstep.
+A library that parses text plists from OpenStep and GNUstep as well as `.strings` files.
 Has a [plistlib](https://docs.python.org/3/library/plistlib.html)-style API.

 Uses a Packrat parser from [tatsu](https://github.com/neogeny/TatSu), because I am too lazy to manually write a recursive descent thing.